 - High Availability Control Panel — OnApp High Availability feature brings new opportunity to deploy more than one Control Panel within one cloud.
-This allows to improve cloud load balancing, minimize server downtime in case of CP issues and enhance scalability of the whole infrastructure.
-At this stage OnApp introduces high availability for the following components:
+This allows to improve cloud load balancing, minimize server downtime in case of CP issues, and enhance the scalability of the whole infrastructure.
+At this stage, OnApp introduces high availability for the following components:

 - Background services

 OnApp provides multiple layers of security: